Growing up with sisters, I longed for a brother. No such luck.

 Compare that with the legacy/obligation/burden handed to the second, third, or fourth generation, and there can be incredible pressure on the business and family to do well.
 And it’s even harder now, when no business – no sector – is immune to the kind of disruption, to the kind of disintermediation that technology has introduced into every industry and market.
 Nothing can be taken for granted, regardless of longevity.

 Interim, acting, project, contract, fractional.
-The array of titles can make your head spin, but they all point to a specialized type of executive that companies call on when they are going through transformation.
-So let’s break it down:
+The array of titles can make your head spin.
+But they all point to a specialized type of executive that companies call on when they are going through transformation.

 Interim Execs works with companies, board members, and investors to match them with C-level talent wherever needed.
 And it’s not just about title – our Rapid Deployment Program looks at where you are at, and where you want to go.